14 Good Reasons To Learn Korean in 2026

 12. Study in South Korea

-Korea opens doors to multiple universities in South Korea, which are particularly well renowned for a wide range of subjects and fields – and at affordable prices, too!
+Korea opens doors to multiple universities in South Korea, which are particularly well-renowned for a wide range of subjects and fields – and at affordable prices, too!

 In 2017, over 120,000 international students were studying in South Korea.

-With a record growth of 19%, this number grew to almost 140,000 in 2018 and 160,000 in 2019.
-These numbers show that more and more people are traveling to Korea to study.
+With a record 19% growth, this number reached almost 140,000 in 2018 and 160,000 in 2019.
+These numbers indicate that more people are traveling to Korea to study.

 Alternatively, you can take an accepted Korean language ability test, such as TOPIK (Test of Proficiency in Korean).